jpsm83/health/documentation/EMAIL_ACTIONS_SYSTEM.md

 ## Overview

-The Email Actions System is a modular, server-side email handling architecture built with Next.js Server Actions.
+The Email Actions System is a comprehensive, server-side email handling architecture built with Next.js Server Actions.
 It provides a clean separation of concerns between business logic, email sending, and API routing while maintaining consistency across all email flows.

 ## Architecture Principles